How to: Create custom metrics in PowerMetrics

 3. Create a custom metric

 It’s time to create your metric.
-Here you will select your metric value, segmentation, and date and time from the data model, as well as, define the data shape and display settings for your metric.
+Here you will select your metric value, segmentation, and date and time from the data feed, as well as define the historical data, date handling and display settings for your metric.

-Data shape will allow you to select an aggregation method, like transactional values, current values, or periodic summary.
+Historical data settings allow you to select the column from your data feed that contains the date/time associated with each metric value.
+Date handling settings will allow you to choose whether to use all values in your data feed for your metric, or to only use the latest values in a given period.
 Display settings is where you name your metric, choose the data format, like numeric, currency, percentage, or duration, and optionally choose to show your data as cumulative or set a favourable trend.

 Other features for custom metrics